notacodebro/devnet-1191/README.md

 ** From zero to NetDevOps hero: automate YOUR use cases"

-By François Caen & Marc Nufrio
+By François Caen & Marc Nufrio & Tim Glen

 Note: in use_case_1, change ansible.cfg to point to the desired python interpreter